safehammad/minirandr/README.md

     $ minirandr 1 2p
     xrandr --output DP1 --auto --output HDMI2 --auto --primary --right-of DP1 --output eDP1 --off

-You can quickly configure screen 0 as the single primary screen.
-This is especially useful when you know you only have a single screen, for example, when disconnecting your laptop from all external screens.
+### Single screen

+To configure a screen as the single screen.
 Run:

+    $ minirandr -s 1p
+    xrandr --output DP1 --auto --primary ---output eDP1 --off --output HDMI2 -off

+You can also quickly configure screen 0 as the single primary screen.
+This is especially useful when you know you only have a single screen, for example, after disconnecting your laptop from all external screens, run:

     $ minirandr -s
     xrandr --output eDP1 --auto --primary ---output DP1 --off --output HDMI2 -off

+### Mirror screens

+To mirror screens, for example screens 0 and 1 with 1 as primary while maintaining their native resolution and setting, run:

+    $ minirandr -m 0 2p
+    xrandr --output eDP1 --auto --output HDMI2 --auto --primary --same-as eDP1 --output DP1 --off

+And as a quick shortcut, to mirror all screens while setting screen 0 as primary, run:

+    $ minirandr -m
+    xrandr --output eDP1 --auto --primary --output DP1 --auto --same-as eDP1 --output HDMI2 --auto --same-as DP1

+### Help

 Finally, to see the help, run: